 The History Of Valley House

-Since its beginnings in 1977, Valley House has grown from a single house to an entire organisation offering a range of accommodation and community based services for vulnerable people in and around Coventry; offering supported accommodation for victims of domestic abuse and young parents as well as hosting a weekly youth group for people in the community.
+Since its beginnings in 1977, Valley House has grown from a single house to an entire organisation offering a range of accommodation and community based services for vulnerable people in and around Coventry.
+Services include supported accommodation for victims of domestic abuse and young parents.

-We also have our own community wellbeing team in partnership with Citizens Advice and Accelerate which help support our service users with a wide range of issues including : how to apply for housing benefits, debt and money management, stress, self-esteem, anxiety and much more.
+We also have our own Community Wellbeing Team in partnership with Citizens Advice and Accelerate which helps to support our service users with a wide range of issues including : how to apply for housing benefits, debt and money management, stress, self-esteem, anxiety and much more.

 Our Vision, Mission and Values